drshahizan/software-engineering/proposal/submission/sec01/cutie/readme.md

 The benefits of the proposed system are numerous.
 The software will improve accuracy and reliability, reduce the workload of teachers, and provide a more comprehensive and efficient way to manage attendance.
 Moreover, the system will identify areas for improvement, leading to better student engagement.

 ### 3. Objectives:
-<li>Identify the existing bugs and inefficiencies in the current system, which will be addressed in the new design.</li>
+Identify the existing bugs and inefficiencies in the current system, which will be addressed in the new design.
-<li>Implement new attendance marking options: In addition to the current attendance marking system using QR codes, alternative methods such as typing in a line of random generated code should be an option for students in case their device faces camera issues.</li>
+<ol><li><b>Implement new attendance marking options:</b></li><ul>
+ <li>In addition to the current attendance marking system using QR codes, alternative methods such as typing in a line of random generated code should be an option for students in case their device faces camera issues.</li></ul>
+<li><b>Implement location based check-ins:</b></li><ul>
-<li>Implement location based check-ins: Students are often able to mark their attendance without actually attending the class through the help of their friends.
-With the implementation of location based check-ins, we can ensure  the students that have marked their location are actually attending the class.</li>
+<li>Students are often able to mark their attendance without actually attending the class through the help of their friends.
+With the implementation of location based check-ins, we can ensure  the students that have marked their location are actually attending the class.</li></ul>
+<li><b>Implement biometric authentication:</b> </li><ul>
-<li>Implement biometric authentication: Biometric authentication, such as facial recognition or fingerprint scanning.
-This helps to prevent attendance fraud and increase accuracy.</li>
+<li>Biometric authentication, such as facial recognition or fingerprint scanning.
+This helps to prevent attendance fraud and increase accuracy.</li></ul>
+<li><b>Generate a table:</b></li><ul>
-<li>Generate a table that records the attendance of the students, displays their attending time in order, and highlights students who are late to class.
-The table eases the management of student attendance for the lecturers.</li>
+<li>Records the attendance of the students, displays their attending time in order, and highlights students who are late to class.
+The table eases the management of student attendance for the lecturers.</li></ul></ol>

 ### 4. Scope:
 The scope of this project includes attendance tracking, reporting and analytics, integration with other systems, mobile accessibility, security, and customization.
-The system allows teachers to track and record student attendance.
-Besides, the system provides insights into attendance patterns, and visualisations that can be used by lecturers to ease decision making.
-Moreover, the system should be able to integrate with other university systems such as the student information system and the learning management system.
-For mobile accessibility, the system is accessible from mobile devices, to ease the attendance submission process.
-The system should have strong data security measures to protect student’s data and prevent unauthorised access.
-Other than that, the system should be easily customised to meet the specific requirements of the university, such as class schedules.
+ <li>The system allows teachers to track and record student attendance.</li>
+<li>The system provides insights into attendance patterns, and visualisations that can be used by lecturers to ease decision making.</li>
+<li>The system is able to integrate with other university systems such as the student information system and the learning management system.</li>
+<li>The system is accessible from mobile devices, to ease the attendance submission process.</li>
+<li>The system has strong data security measures to protect student’s data and prevent unauthorised access.</li>
+<li>The system is easily customisable to meet the specific requirements of the university, such as class schedules.</li>

 ### 5. Software Process Model:
 The ideal software process model for the development of UTM Student Attendance Management System is Agile methodology.